 The competencies should be related to the college’s mission and goals/objectives, and objectives of the learning experiences should be related to the stated competencies of the college.
 The relationship between competencies and learning objectives (the incremental learning experiences at the course and experiential levels that lead to the development of the competencies) should be explicit.
 The articulation of learning objectives through which competencies are achieved is central to the educational process.
 At the completion of the curricular requirements, students who have achieved the college’s stated competencies receive the degree of Doctor of Podiatric Medicine.

-The podiatric medical curriculum must require a minimum of four years of academic study with at least 30 academic weeks in each academic year, and must be completed in a maximum of six academic years in the podiatric medical program.
+The podiatric medical curriculum must require a minimum of four years of academic study with at least 30 academic weeks in each academic year, and must be completed in a maximum of six enrolled academic years in the podiatric medical program.
 The curriculum, including the academic calendar, must be published in college documents (such as the college catalog) available to prospective students, enrolled students, faculty, administration, and accreditation bodies.

 The placement of the pre-clinical and clinical learning experiences in the curriculum should be such that there is a progression from simple to complex, that there is a rationale for their sequencing, and that they achieve the expected competencies.
 The curricular structure should allow for the integration of pre-clinical and clinical learning experiences.
 Instruction is expected to provide the core knowledge in the pre-clinical sciences to adequately prepare students for clinical instruction.
 Clinical instruction is expected to provide the knowledge, skills, and attitudes in the clinical sciences necessary for: diagnosing and evaluating the overall health status of children and adults; working as part of an interprofessional health-care team; making appropriate referrals within the health-care delivery network; and diagnosing, managing, and preventing pathologies of the lower extremity.
 Clinical instruction must provide a sufficient number and variety of experiences in supervised patient care, and these experiences should be arranged with as wide a range of clinical sites as possible.